 - How might this painting reflect the colonial American class structure, in which family ties were secondary to wealth and taste?
 How might this portrait have been different if it was intended for an English audience, with their family-based class system?

 - Give the students a mood or an attitude, and ask them to pose how they feel that they can show that attitude.

 - Have students create gesture drawings of each other in poses that communicate a mood or attitude.

 - Use this artwork as a connection to a proportion lesson on the human body.

-- For a lesson on Photography: Students will create a still-life photograph using objects that communicate important aspects of a family member’s personality, life, or culture.
-As in the Copley painting, students will use one strong light source in their photograph to create dynamic values.
-The objects should be arranged in a way that they will have a dialogue between each other and tell a story.
+- In the style of Hudnall, Jr., students can create a still-life photograph using objects that communicate important aspects of a family member or friend’s personality, life, or culture.
+As in the Copley painting and Hudnall photograph, students should use one strong light source in their composition to create dynamic values.
+The objects should be arranged in a way that creates a dialogue and tells a story.

-- Students will create a portrait of themselves that tells something about the person in the portrait.
-Students will hold, use, or wear one object that speaks about their interests or culture.
-Accurate proportions will be applied and strong contrasts in light and shade will be used.
-To get the strong contrast, students will take a photo of themselves in a darkened room using one single light source.
-The photo will be gridded and drawn.
-The gridding process will teach them to analyze the proportion.
-Students will use acrylic paint and use a color scheme to define the mood.
-Students used their sketchbook to plan out their color scheme before starting with acrylic.
+- In the style of Copley, students can also create a portrait of themselves that tells something about their lives.
+They can hold, use, or wear one object that speaks to their interest or culture.
+Guide the students to create strong contrasts and light and shade using a single light source.
+Students can grid and draw from a photo, which will teach them to analyze proportion.
+Students can use acrylic paint and use a color scheme to define the mood.
+They may want to plan out their color scheme in a sketchbook before painting the final product.

 Subject Matter Connection

 One of the major reasons artists create art is to communicate an idea.
 Understanding how to break apart a work of art to see what is being communicated is a vital part of learning about art and how to be an artist.
 Students who learn how to truly communicate thoughts and concepts create meaningful works of art that have an impact on society.
 In portrait art, the skill of capturing personality, mood, or social status, and communicating that to the viewer, adds depth to the work of art.